pmb399/H5Analysis/docs/source/installation.md

 ::::{tab-set}

-:::{tab-item} Anaconda3
+:::{tab-item} Anaconda3/Miniforge
 A one-stop solution to obtaining python together with the jupyter notebook environment is the Anaconda3 distribution, available on the [Anadonda Website](https://www.anaconda.com/download).
 This python distribution also contains important scientific module that do not need to be installed manually, however, the convenience is paid with a lot of disk space.
+Alternatively, if your organization can not use Anacoda due to licence requirements Miniforge is an alternative, available on the [Minforge Website](https://https://conda-forge.org/miniforge).
 :::

 :::{tab-item} Manual Setup